-World-renowned Japanese writer Yukio Mishima commits suicide after failing to win public support for his often extreme political beliefs.
+World-renowned Japanese writer Yukio Mishima dies by suicide after failing to win public support for his often extreme political beliefs.

 Born in 1925, Mishima was obsessed with what he saw as the spiritual barrenness of modern life.
 He preferred prewar Japan, with its austere patriotism and traditional values, to the materialistic, westernized nation that arose after 1945.
 In this spirit, he founded the “Shield Society,” a controversial private army made up of about 100 students that was to defend the emperor in the event of a leftist uprising.